aleksandra-debska/log-db-analysis/README.md

 ### Tested Systems:
 - **PostgreSQL**: Using `JSONB` for binary-structured data and GIN indexing.
 - **MongoDB**: Native BSON document storage for maximum write throughput.
-- **DuckDB**: In-process OLAP engine for fast analytical queries on local JSON files.
+- **DuckDB**: In-process OLAP engine for fast analytical queries on JSON-based log data.
 - **MySQL/MariaDB**: Using the native `JSON` data type.

 ## System Architecture
 The system is built as a pipeline consisting of three main modules:
 1. **Synthetic Log Generator**: Produces logs with variable schemas (from 10 to 35 fields per record).
-2. **Acquisition Layer**: A Python-based intermediary that validates and dispatches data to all databases in parallel.
+2. **Acquisition Layer**: A Python-based intermediary that validates and dispatches data sequentially to multiple databases.
 3. **Analysis Engine**: Executes aggregation benchmarks (temporal, statistical, and categorical) across all platforms.

 ## Implementation Details